 • Being a role model for other student-athletes

-• Obtain a certification as a Peer Educator
+• Option to obtain a certification as a Peer Educator

 Description: Islander Athlete Mentees will have full access to ask questions and receive answers about the student-athlete experience at Texas A&M University – Corpus Christi.
 With the guidance of a mentor, mentees will progress as college students and individuals while adjusting to college life.
 Mentees will have the opportunity to develop lasting relationships with their mentor as well as other mentees and also act as a positive representation of Islander Athletics.

 • Freshman or Transfer Student-Athletes

 • Enthusiasm and desire to discover opportunities at the University from other student-athletes

 Benefits of being a mentee: